Citizens For Delaware Schools

 REASON FOUNDATION REPORT (long read)

-New strategies needed to improve schools
+New strategies needed to improve schools say two state representatives

 Delaware’s public education system is in dire need of reform and new approaches.
-State senator Brian Pettyjohn and Representative Lyndon Yearick lay out their thoughts about solutions in this commentary which appeared in the April 9 edition of the Cape Gazette.
+State Senator Brian Pettyjohn and Representative Lyndon Yearick lay out their thoughts about solutions in this commentary which appeared in the April 9 edition of the Cape Gazette.

 READ MORE (5-min read)

-Cape Henlopen referendum suffers defeat; new vote in May
+Cape Henlopen referendum suffers defeat; new vote in May fails a second time

 Wilmington Learning Collaborative has uphill battle